MiczFlor/RPi-Jukebox-RFID/documentation/developers/webapp.md

 # Web App

-The Web App is located in `src/webapp`.
+The Web App sources located in `src/webapp`.
 During installation from the official repositories release branches a prebuilt bundle of the Web App is deployed.
 If you install a feature branch or from a fork repository the Web App needs to be build locally.
 This requires Node to be installed and is part of the installation process.

 ## Install node manually